-If you operate a business with a computer network at its core, you might wonder about the best time to upgrade your hardware.
+If you operate a business with a computer network at its core, you might wonder about the best time to upgrade your hardware and use an old computer disposal service.
 Of course, this is an expensive course of action that you might want to put off for a time.
 The good news is that PCs can last for a decade or more if they are well maintained.

 What is a Computer’s Shelf Life?

 Whether it’s a personal computer or a laptop, the average shelf life for a device is around three years.
 If you look at most warranties, they won’t extend past the three years they make and in most cases, they are far shorter.
 However, most computers will last between four and eight years.

 Various factors influence how long your computer is going to last.
 First, it is the hardware and usage and its capacity and ability to update suitable software.
 All of this should be taken into account when you invest in computers for your business.